 Take advantage of our tools and data to build global insights into the changing brain and mind.

 We build global datasets that include EEG, Environment and Context Surveys and Cognitive and Mental Health Outcomes.
-Presently data from the Mental Health Million projects is available freely and on request for research and nonprofit use.
+Presently data from the Global Mind Project (previously the Mental Health Million Project) is available freely and on request for research and nonprofit use.
 Pilot data from the Human Brain Diversity is also available on request.

-The Mental Health Million project captures information using the MHQ that includes 47 elements of mental function, including all mental health disorder symptoms as well as positive assets, and 27 elements of life context.
+The Global Mind Project captures information using the MHQ that includes 47 elements of mental function, including all mental health disorder symptoms as well as positive assets, and 27 elements of life context.

 The database adds 1,000 -2,000 responses a day from across 20 countries in English and Spanish.
 New languages will be added each quarter.

 For complete information on this dataset read this: